usask-arg/python-library-template/README.md

 A template repository for pure Python modules developed at the University of Saskatchewan Atmospheric Research Group (usask-arg) that are to be publicly developed on GitHub.

+To create a project based on this template, press the green use this template button on the top right.
+The template can either be used for personal projects under your own namespace, or projects in the `usask-arg` namespace.
+If the project is created under your namespace then the deployment of the package to the `usask-arg` anaconda channels will not work, and you should delete the following files:

+ - `.github/workflows/nightly.yml`
+ - `.github/workflows/release.yml`

 ## Check list when creating a new repository

 ### Updating Files